Worms in Dogs - How to Recognise and Treat Them?

 Deworming Medications

 The most common treatment for worms in dogs is deworming medication.
-These medications are designed to kill the worms and allow your dog to expel them through their feces.
+These medications are designed to kill the worms and allow your dog to expel them through their faeces.
 Deworming medications come in various forms, including tablets, liquids, and injections.
 Here’s a breakdown of some commonly used deworming medications:

 • Fenbendazole: A broad-spectrum dewormer that is effective against roundworms, hookworms, whipworms, and certain types of tapeworms.
 It’s usually given over several days to ensure all stages of the worms are eliminated.